 - Place de la Gare – a Christmas tree in front of the beautiful railway station of Metz i

-- Jardin Fabert which hosts the enchanting Sentier des Lanternes.
+- Jardin Boufflers which hosts the enchanting Sentier des Lanternes (Lanterns Trail).

 A charming hotel with a view!